zhangjinshui-nerveee/nerveee_old/content/home/experience.md

   * Investigation of  the working principles, design process and production procedure of Uninterruptible Power Supply (UPS)
   * Training of International Corperation Culture
-  * Mechanical vibration and noise standard test of the 20 kW UPS prototype **Employer evaluation**<br>
+  * Mechanical vibration and noise standard test of the 20 kW UPS prototype

+  **Employer evaluation**<br>
   "He showed enthusiasm, talent and caution during his internship.
 He was a quick learner.
 He put all his energy and effort into his work.
 He cared every detail of the product and never hesitated to ask co-workers or his mentor for help.
 Also, he was willing to take suggestions from others, and he could work overtime to ensure his work is fulfilled before due.
-His diligence, attitude and cooperation left all his co-workers and our company a very good impression. "
+His diligence, attitude and cooperation left all his co-workers and our company a very good impression. " --Vertiv Co.
   """

  [[experience]]